mmmarinho/ROS2_Tutorial/docs/source/preamble/python/installing_python.rst

    Python 3.10.6

-If your version is different from this, in particular, the :code:`3.10` part, get this fixed because this tutorial will not work for you.
+If the :code:`3.10` part of your version is different (e.g. :code:`3.9` or :code:`3.11`\), get this fixed because this tutorial will not work for you.

 .. warning::
    Note that the command is :program:`python3` and not :program:`python`.
 In fact, the result of